AI-READI/Awesome-Medical-Dataset/resources/AI-READI.md

-# Dataset Name
+# AI-READI Dataset
 Flagship Dataset of Type 2 Diabetes from the AI-READI Project

 ## Dataset Information
 This dataset is created by the Artificial Intelligence Ready and Exploratory Atlas for Diabetes Insights (AI-READI) project as part of the NIH Bridge2AI program.
 The project seeks to create a flagship dataset to enable future generations of artificial intelligence/machine learning (AI/ML) research to provide critical insights into type 2 diabetes mellitus (T2DM), including salutogenic pathways to return to health.
 The current version of the dataset (version 2) released in November 2024 contains data from 1067 participants that was collected between July 19, 2023 and July 31, 2024.
 Data from multiple modalities are included, including 3D OCT, 3D OCTA, 2D fundus, and en face images.
-A full list is provided in the Data Standards section included in the Dataset Meta Information section.
-The data is accessible through a new data repository we are developing called FAIRhub (see the Source Information section).
+A full list is provided in the Data Standards section included in the [Dataset Meta Information](#dataset-meta-information).
+The data is accessible through a new data repository we are developing called [FAIRhub](https://fairhub.io/datasets/2).
 The data in this dataset contain no protected health information (PHI).
 Information related to the sex and race/ethnicity of the participants as well as medication used has also been removed.
 More details about the project is available in the project website and the dataset documentation listed below under Source Information.

 ## Dataset Meta Information